uncefact/spec-untp/website/docs/specification/SustainabilityVocabularyCatalog.md

 ### Implementation Guidance

 To publish a UNTP SVC compliant vocabulary, scheme owners will need to published conformity criteria as a web vocabulary alongside existing publishing formats (typically PDF documents).
 For some scheme owners that already operate a system to manage scheme and criteria in a structured way, this could be just a simple publishing step from existing structured data.
 Other may choose to implement a "scheme management system" so that criteria are managed in one place and can be published in different formats.
-The diagram below shows a conceptual implementaiton model for any scheme owner.
+The diagram below shows a conceptual implementation model for any scheme owner.

 ![Scheme management system](SchemeManagementSystem.png)